humanprotocol/human-protocol/README.md

 #### Usage and Installation

 Navigate to the folder that you would like to install and follow the instructions in the README file

+## LEGAL NOTICE

+The Protocol is an open-source, blockchain-based network that organizes, evaluates, and compensates human labor (the “Protocol”).
+Your use of the Protocol is entirely at your own risk.
+The Protocol is available on an “as is” basis without warranties of any kind, either express or implied, including, but not limited to, warranties of merchantability, title, fitness for a particular purpose and non-infringement.
+You assume all risks associated with using the Protocol, and digital assets   and   decentralized   systems   generally,   including   but   not limited to, that: (a) digital assets are highly volatile; (b) using digital assets is inherently risky due to both features of such assets and the potential unauthorized acts of third parties; (c) you may not have ready access to digital assets; and (d) you may lose some or all of your tokens or other digital assets.
+You agree that you will have no recourse against anyone else for any losses due to the use of the Protocol.
+For example, these losses may arise from or relate to: (i) incorrect   information;   (ii)   software   or   network   failures;  (iii) corrupted digital wallet files; (iv) unauthorized access; (v) errors, mistakes, or inaccuracies; or (vi) third-party activities.
+The Protocol does not collect any personal data, and your interaction with the Protocol will solely be through your public digital wallet address.
+Any personal or other data that you may make available in connection with the Protocol may not be private or secure.